 Everyone knows that real estate is hyper-local.
 But that begs the question: What are the best places to be a real estate agent?

-So, let’s take a look at some of the top cities to live in, based on stats such as population growth and average income.
+So, let’s look at some of the top cities based on population growth and average income.

 Best Places To Be a Real Estate Agent